Secure attachment beats genetic disposition in ADHD.

 - Endogenous benzodiazepines (anxiolytic)

-The authors conclude that maternal caregiving during infancy serves to “program” behavioral responses to stress in offspring by altering the development of neural systems that mediate anxiety.910
+The authors conclude that maternal care during infancy serves to “program” behavioral responses to stress in the offspring by altering the development of the neural systems that mediate anxiety.910

-Studies in humans confirm these results as a universal pattern.11
+Studies on humans confirm these results as a universal pattern.11

-Secure attachment behavior of parents can massively influence the behavior of children and thereby avoid the manifestation of a genetic disposition to a mental disorder.
+Secure attachment behavior on the part of parents can have a massive influence on children’s behavior and thus prevent the manifestation of a genetic disposition to a mental Disorder.

 2.1.
-Parents’ attachment style to the child particularly important for chance/risk genes
+Attachment style of parents to child particularly important for opportunity/risk genes

-Several studies show that the influence of the attachment style is not the same for all children, but is much stronger for children who are endowed with certain genetic dispositions (“chance/risk genes”).
-In these children, the attachment style has particularly serious effects, both negative and positive.121314
+A number of studies have shown that the influence of attachment style is not the same for all children, but is much stronger for children with certain genetic dispositions (“opportunity/risk genes”).
+For these children, the attachment style has particularly serious effects, both negative and positive.121314

-Fundamental to this: Belsky’s differential susceptibility hypothesis.15 It is striking that all genes named by Belsky as chance-risk genes were named as candidate genes for ADHD. ⇒ Candidate genes in ADHD
+Fundamental to this is Belsky’s differential susceptibility hypothesis.15 It is striking that all genes named by Belsky as chance-risk genes were named as candidate genes for ADHD. ⇒ Candidate genes for ADHD

-Only a few genes have been described as specific opportunity/risk genes so far.
+So far, only a few genes have been described as specific opportunity/risk genes.

-DRD4-7R, causes a less sensitive dopamine D4 receptor, which thereby requires 3 times the amount of dopamine to respond.
+DRD4-7R, causes a less sensitive dopamine D4 receptor, which requires three times the amount of dopamine to react.
 This has the effect of an apparently reduced dopamine level.
-More on this including evidence at ⇒ Dopamine receptor D4 gene, DRD4 (chromosome 11p15.5 exon III, VTNR) (x) In post ⇒ Candidate genes in ADHD in the chapter ⇒ How ADHD develops: genes or genes + environment.
+More on this, including evidence, at ⇒ Dopamine receptor D4 gene, DRD4 (chromosome 11p15.5 exon III, VTNR) (x) In the article ⇒ Candidate genes for ADHD in the chapter ⇒ How ADHD develops: genes or genes + environment.

-We suspect that DRD4-7R is one of the genes that mediate high sensitivity, whereby we assume that the high sensitivity mediated by DRD4-7R is not a consequence that would only develop as a result of an additional early childhood stress experience.
-Rather, we assume that the high sensitivity mediated by DRD4-7R is the “lever” that makes the affected person particularly susceptible to external influences and thus mediates a particularly positive and particularly negative development (chance-risk).
+We suspect that DRD4-7R is one of the genes that mediate high sensitivity, whereby we assume that the high sensitivity mediated by DRD4-7R is not a consequence that would only arise as a result of an additional early childhood stress experience.
+Rather, we assume that the high sensitivity mediated by DRD4-7R is the “lever” that makes the person with ADHD particularly susceptible to external influences and thus mediates a particularly positive and particularly negative development (opportunity-risk).

-In children with the DRD4-7R gene variant (also relevant for ADHD), parenting and attachment style have a serious influence.
-Poor attachment behavior triggers high aggression six times more often (risk: plus 600%).
-At the same time, a good attachment style, even if subsequently trained, causes above-average empathy (and non-aggressiveness), i.e. above the level of children without the DRD4-7R risk gene form.161718
+In children with the DRD4-7R gene variant (also relevant for ADHD), the parenting and attachment style has a serious influence.
+Poor attachment behavior is 6 times more likely to trigger high levels of aggression (risk: plus 600%).
+At the same time, a good attachment style, even if it was subsequently trained, results in above-average empathy (and non-aggressiveness), i.e. above and beyond the level of children without the DRD4-7R risk gene form.161718

-Positive, sensitive handling leads to less externalizing behavior in two- to three-year-old DRD4-7R subjects, whereas a negative, controlling style leads to marked externalizing behavior.19
+Positive, sensitive handling leads to less externalizing behavior in two- to three-year-old DRD4-7R carriers, while a negative, controlling style leads to pronounced externalizing behavior.19

-This speaks to the hypothesized association of the DRD4-7R gene form with high sensitivity.
+This speaks in favor of the assumed link between the DRD4-7R gene form and high sensitivity.

-Conversely, only children with DRD4-7R also benefited from therapeutic promotion of maternal sensitivity in child handling.20
+Conversely, only children with DRD4-7R benefited from therapeutic support for maternal sensitivity in child handling.20

-The behavioral changes are mediated by the HPA axis (stress regulation axis).21
+The behavioral changes are mediated via the HPA axis (stress regulation axis).21

-For children with ADHD and the ADHD risk gene disposition DRD-4-7R, training parents to manage their children produced a 27% improvement on a symptom scale, while children with ADHD without this gene disposition obtained an improvement of only 12% from the same training of their parents.22
+In children with ADHD and the ADHD risk gene disposition DRD-4-7R, training parents in how to deal with their children resulted in an improvement of 27% on a symptom scale, while children with ADHD without this gene disposition achieved an improvement of only 12% from the same training of their parents.22

-Similarly, it was observed that children with a DRD-4-7R disposition developed a particularly affable manner (compared to non-ADHD children) when their parents provided them with a particularly sensitive parenting style.22
+It was also observed that children with a DRD-4-7R disposition developed a particularly sociable nature (compared to non-ADHD children) if their parents had provided them with a particularly sensitive parenting style.22

 Further studies on DRD4-7R and secure attachment

-In another study, children with the DRD4-7R gene who had received a secure parental attachment were the ones who donated the most, while those with the DRD4-7R gene who had grown up with an insecure attachment donated the least.23 Affected individuals with the DRD4-7R gene who had received secure parental attachment had lower delay aversion than the control group without this gene variant.
-They took a significantly higher delay to end up with a higher reward, while those with DRD4-7R who had grown up with an insecure attachment had significantly higher delay aversion than the control group.24
+In another study, children with the DRD4-7R gene who had received secure parental attachment were those who donated the most, while those with the DRD4-7R gene who had grown up with insecure attachment donated the least.23 Persons with the DRD4-7R gene who had received secure parental attachment had lower delay aversion than the control group without this gene variant.
+They took on a significantly higher delay in order to receive a higher reward at the end, while those with DRD4-7R who had grown up with an insecure attachment had a significantly higher delay aversion than the control group.24

-Attachment disorders of children in the first years of life lead to the alteration of the DRD4 gene, which is also typical for ADHD.25
+Attachment disorders in children in the first years of life lead to the change in the DRD4 gene that is also typical of ADHD.25

 Another study confirms the involvement of DRD4-7R in gene-environment interactions.26

-People with the (short) risk variant of the serotonin transporter gene SLC6A4, the polymorphism 5-HTTLPR short,27 have a higher risk of depression.
-However, the increased risk of depression exists only if a 5-HTTLPR short carrier has been exposed to stressful experiences in the past.28 29 In contrast, affected individuals without such stressful experiences are less likely to become depressed than carriers of the long non-risk variant.18
+People with the (short) risk variant of the serotonin transporter gene SLC6A4, the 5-HTTLPR short polymorphism,27 have a higher risk of depression.
+However, the increased risk of depression only exists if a 5-HTTLPR short carrier has been exposed to stressful experiences in the past.28 29 In contrast, people with ADHD without such stressful experiences are less likely to become depressed than carriers of the long non-risk variant.18

-About 20% of all Western Europeans have the gene polymorphism 5-HTTLPR in the short variant.30
+Around 20% of all Western Europeans have the 5-HTTLPR gene polymorphism in the short variant.30

 The number of S alleles (in gene 5-HTTLPR) correlates with positive emotional traits.31

-In healthy seven-year-old children, marked externalizing of internalizing behavior is related to the cumulative presence of both gene variants (DRD4-7R and 5-HTTLPR short).32
+In healthy seven-year-old children, pronounced externalizing or internalizing behavior is associated with the cumulative presence of both gene variants (DRD4-7R and 5-HTTLPR short).32

-Further research confirms that those genes that cause particular vulnerability to early stress experiences are also opportunity genes with particular support during this time.333435
+Further studies confirm that those genes that cause a particular vulnerability to early stress experiences are also opportunity genes for special support during this time.333435

-The neonatal stress response was associated with higher scores for negative emotionality and lower scores for orientation/regulatory ability in the 5-HTTLPR S allele than the L allele.36
+The stress response in newborns was associated with higher scores for negative emotionality and lower scores for orientation/regulatory ability in the 5-HTTLPR S allele than the L allele.36

-The COMT-Val-158-Val polymorphism causes dopamine degradation 4 times faster than the COMT-Met-158-Met variant.
-COMT is responsible for 60% of dopamine degradation in the PFC, but only 15% of DA degradation in the striatum.
+The COMT-Val-158-Val polymorphism causes 4 times faster dopamine degradation than the COMT-Met-158-Met variant.
+COMT is responsible for 60 % of dopamine degradation in the PFC, but only for 15 % of DA degradation in the striatum.

 - Mentally more powerful (more efficient, not more intelligent)373839

-- More sensitive to stress (high dopamine levels (only) in the PFC already at rest, substantial dopamine increase (only) in the PFC already at mild stress)
+- More sensitive to stress (high dopamine level (only) in the PFC even at rest, significant increase in dopamine (only) in the PFC even under mild stress)

 - More sensitive to pain.404142

-Severe maternal anxiety during pregnancy increases the ADHD risk of the unborn child depending on its COMT gene variant (gene-environment interaction).44
+Severe anxiety in the mother during pregnancy increases the unborn child’s risk of ADHD depending on its COMT gene variant (gene-environment interaction).44

 COMT Val158Met correlates with ADHD.45